Close Menu

 Definition of Penchant:

-• A strong or habitual liking for something.
+A liking for or enjoyment of something.

 Examples of Penchant in Sentences:

-• She has a penchant for painting.
+She sort of has a thing for painting.

 The Opposite of Penchant: Key Concepts